A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Latent Space Interpretability Techniques

-Alg.~\ref{alg:FVH} presents the corresponding pseudo-code.
-The LT ranges and some hyperparameters in Alg.~\ref{alg:FVH} play an important role in the effectiveness of FVH-LT.
-First, there are three common strategies to define the LT ranges in the latent space.
-The first uses a fixed range across all $n$ observations and $K$ LDs; The second defines a data- and dimension-dependent range, such as $[\mu_{ik} - c\sigma_{ik}, \mu_{ik} + c\sigma_{ik}]$, where $\mu_{ik}$ and $\sigma^2_{ik}$ are the posterior mean and variance of the $k$-th LD for observation $i$; the third approach combines the previous two, centering the range at $\mu_{ik}$ and applying a global interval half-width.
-In our experiments, we find the latter two strategies are more effective in identifying informative LDs than the first, because fixed LT ranges may fail to probe high-density regions of the latent posterior when posterior mean $\mu_{ik}$ deviates from zero, reducing sensitivity to LDs.
-As for the number of traversal steps $L$, a large $L$ creates a fine grid for LT to better detect pattern changes across the LD; a small $L$ would lead to a coarse grid, potentially obscuring meaningful signals, but at a lower computational cost.
-As for the dimensionality of latent space $K$, there is no need to match the ground-truth value $K_0$.
-Both FVT-LT and DBSR-LS exhibit robustness to $K$, maintaining a low false discovery rate in identifying informative LDs even when $K>K_0$.
-This robustness is particularly advantageous in real-world applications where $K_0$ is typically unknown.
-Consequently, selecting a slightly larger $K$ is generally preferable to an overly restrictive one.
+Alg.~\ref{alg:FVH} presents the pseudo-code for FVH-LT.
+The LT ranges can be defined in several ways: 1) a fixed range across all $n$ input samples and $K$ LDs; 2) a data- and dimension-dependent range, such as $[\mu_{ik} - c\sigma_{ik}, \mu_{ik} + c\sigma_{ik}]$, where $\hat{\mu}_{ik}$ and $\hat{\sigma}^2_{ik}$ are the learned posterior mean and variance of the $k$-th LD for observation $i$; 3) a combination of the previous two: range centered at $\mu_{ik}$ with a global interval half-width.
+In our experiments, we find the latter two strategies are more effective in identifying informative LDs as the fixed LT ranges in the first may fail to probe high-density regions of the posterior when $\mu_{ik}$ deviates from 0, reducing sensitivity of the LT.
+As for the number of LT steps $L$, a large $L$ creates a fine grid for LT to better detect pattern changes across the LD; a small $L$ would lead to a coarse grid, potentially obscuring meaningful signals, but at a lower computational cost.
+Because the true number of informative LDs $K_0$ is unknown, one needs to supply an estimate $K$.
+The good news is that FVH-LT is robust to the choice of $K$ as long as $K>K_0$.